Patos Island Marine State Park

 The two offshore mooring buoys are in service year-round.
 Please observe mooring limitations posted on the buoys and at the onshore bulletin boards.
 Moorage fees are charged year round from 1:00 PM to 8:00 AM on a first come, first served basis.
 All boaters must self-register and pay required fees upon arrival.
 Boaters must also pay for boats rafted to another boat.
 Boaters need to obey rafting limits posted on mooring buoys.

 Longitude: 122º 57' 58.96" W (-122.9663)

 The park offers seven campsites, one picnic site, one composting toilets, and one vault toilet at Active Cove.
+Camping is available on a first come, first served basis.
 Campers must register at the bulletin board near the beach.
 There is no potable water or garbage service on Patos Island.
 Visitors must pack-out what they pack-in.

 For fee information, check out our camping rates page.